-May 4, 2022
+May 09, 2023

-The Honorable Patty Murray

-Chairman

-United States Senate

-Subcommittee on Labor, Health and Human

-Services, Education, and Related Agencies

-Committee on Appropriations
+The Honorable Robert Aderholt Chairman U.S. House of Representatives Subcommittee on Labor, Health and Human Services, Education, and Related Agencies Committee on Appropriations Washington, DC 20515 The Honorable Rosa DeLauro

-Washington, DC 20510

-The Honorable Roy Blunt

 Ranking Member

-United States Senate
+U.S. House of Representatives

 Subcommittee on Labor, Health and Human

 Services, Education, and Related Agencies

 Committee on Appropriations

-Washington, DC 20510
+Washington, DC 20515

-Dear Chairwoman Murray and Ranking Member Blunt:
+Dear Chairman Aderholt and Ranking Member DeLauro:

-On behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, our clinical partners - including more than 270,000 affiliated physicians, 2 million nurses and other caregivers - and the 43,000 health care leaders who belong to our professional membership groups, the American Hospital Association (AHA) writes regarding funding for health care programs for fiscal year (FY) 2023.
+On behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, our clinical partners - including more than 270,000 affiliated physicians, 2 million nurses and other caregivers - and the 43,000 health care leaders who belong to our professional membership groups, the American Hospital Association (AHA) writes regarding funding for health care programs for fiscal year (FY) 2024.

 America's hospitals are facing many challenges and we appreciate you considering the effect your decisions have on hospitals' ability to provide care to their patients and communities.
-These challenges include continuing to respond to the COVID-19 pandemic with a strained workforce (including ensuring the health care workforce of the future is strong), overburdened behavioral health professionals, supply chain disruptions, record inflation and many other issues.

 We ask you to give favorable consideration to funding for health care programs that have proven successful in improving access to quality health care for patients and communities across America.
-As you develop your FY 2023 appropriations measure, we ask that you include the following programs.
+As you prioritize your FY 2024 appropriations measures, we ask that you include the following programs.